 What some people might not know about cupping therapy is that it is a great way to help stimulate detoxification, loosen phlegm in the lungs, and improve overall circulation.
 The cupping action draws toxins to the surface of the skin where the immune system is better able to eliminate them.

-If you’re near the New York City area, come in and try our cupping therapy today.
+If you’re near the New York City area, come in for an acupuncture treatment and try our cupping therapy at any of our three locations!
 Our NYC based cupping therapy has been featured in various news outlets including Good Morning America, as our practice has been receiving notoriety & praise over the last few years.